MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ![skeletal inventory](figures/export/figure-e-skeletal-inventory.jpeg)

 > **Figure E.** Skeletal inventory of NHMUK PV R5937, "The Archbishop", showing which bones were excavated by Migeod' expedition.
 Based on a skeletal reconstruction of _Giraffatitan brancai_ kindly provided by Scott Hartman: note that this image does _not_ illustrate the shapes or proportions of the Archbishop material.
-Bones excavated by Migeod are shown is light grey, those that were not found in dark grey.
-XXX add white for those that have been prepared.
+Bones prepared and available for study are shown in white; those excavated by Migeod in light grey.
+The rest of the skeleton, shown in dark grey, was not recovered.

 In illustrating the excavated material, some choices had to be made: